roofrack/dotfiles/README.md

  6. For transluceny edit the /etc/xdg/picom.conf file and comment out vsync.
 This is a virtualbox issue.
 I have symlinked this as well to the dotfiles directory so should work.

- 7. Tmux will be installed with pacman.
-May want to install tpm (a tmux plugin manager by... git clone https://github.com/tmux-plugins/tpm ~/.tmux/plugins/tpm).
-The boostrap_arch.sh script is set to install this.
-Once tmux is open type the prefix key and then "I" to have tmux install the plugins listed in your .tmux.conf file.
-But this will also auto install.
+ 7. Tmux will also be installed and set up with the tpm plugin manager.
+If you had to do it manually run... git clone https://github.com/tmux-plugins/tpm ~/.tmux/plugins/tpm and once tmux is open type the prefix key followed by "I" to have tmux install the plugins listed in your .tmux.conf file.
+But this will all be done automatically with the bootstrap_arch script.

 ![GitHub Logo](/images/Logo.png)